kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

   MigrationResponse migration_response;
   opaque signature<V>;
 } MigrationInit;

+struct {
+  FQDN target_ds_domain;
+} FQDNProposal
 ~~~

 The client also sends a Commit message to the group that contains an update to
 the FQDN group context extension.
 The Commit only contains an FQDNProposal, no
 other proposals are allowed.

+TODO: Should the FQDNProposal include the MigrationResponse s.t. other clients
+can validate the process at least to some degree?
+Also, why not include the
+commit in the MigrationInit message?

 The Source Delivery Service sends a MigrationContent message to the Target
 Delivery Service: